Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/key-and-keyset.md

 }
 ```

-At this point, you should see the Key associated with the Key Set in the Gateway Manager UI.
+At this point, you should see the key associated with the key set in the Gateway Manager UI.